dancomanlive/dagger-fastapi-llm-demo/README.md

 ## 🧠 RAG Pipeline & Qdrant Initialization

-This project includes a modular RAG pipeline orchestrated by Dagger, with Qdrant as the vector database.
+This project includes a modular RAG pipeline, with Qdrant as the vector database.
 The pipeline consists of two main modules:

 - **Retrieve**: Fetches relevant documents from Qdrant using vector search
 - **Generate**: Uses an LLM to generate answers based on retrieved context